Directional Confusions Reveal Divergent Inductive Biases Through Rate-Distortion Geometry in Human and Machine Vision: Introduction

-In contrast, evaluations of ANNs under distribution shift typically abstract away error structure.
-Metrics such as accuracy or top-$k$ error implicitly treat confusion patterns as symmetric or irrelevant \citep{geirhos2020shortcut,recht2019imagenet}.
-However, deep vision models can produce highly structured one-way failures.
-For example, classifiers may collapse diverse subcategories into a dominant prototype (e.g., many dog breeds into "Labrador") without the reverse confusion occurring \citep{shankar2020evaluating,miller2021accuracy,d2025geometry}.
-Under adversarial noise or texture-based corruptions, models may confuse texture-diagnostic categories (e.g., "zebra" with "barcode") in one direction only \citep{geirhos2019imagenet,ilyas2019adversarial}.
+However, evaluations of ANNs under distribution shift typically abstract away error structure.
+Metrics such as accuracy or top-$k$ error implicitly treat confusion patterns as symmetric or irrelevant \citep{geirhos2020shortcut,recht2019imagenet}, even though deep vision models can produce highly structured one-way failures, such as collapsing diverse subcategories into a dominant prototype (e.g., many dog breeds into "Labrador") without the reverse confusion occurring \citep{shankar2020evaluating,miller2021accuracy,d2025geometry}.
+Enhanced under adversarial noise or texture-based corruptions, models may confuse texture-diagnostic categories (e.g., "zebra" with "barcode") in one direction only \citep{geirhos2019imagenet,ilyas2019adversarial}.
 Large-scale evaluations show that this gap between human and machine error consistency persists even in state-of-the-art models \citep{geirhos2021partial}, and simplicity bias — the tendency of ANNs to rely on the simplest predictive features available — provides a mechanistic account of why such structured failures arise \citep{shah2020pitfalls}.
-These patterns motivate examining not only how large asymmetries are, but how they are organized — whether many pairs show small directional biases (distributed structure) or a few sink-like collapses concentrate failures into dominant categories.
-Recent work has compared human and machine confusion matrices at the level of aggregate error distributions \citep{liu2025human}, but without characterizing the directional organization of asymmetries or linking error structure to generalization geometry, which is the focus of the present work.
+The most direct precedent, \citet{liu2025human}, compares human and machine confusion matrices at the level of aggregate error distributions, but does not characterize the directional organization of asymmetries or link error structure to generalization properties.